ChrisTitusTech/website/content/posts/2024/linux-laptops.md

 Yes and No. I find them just annoying most of the time.
 There has been numerous times that my sleep stopped working from a regression or having performance problems from a regression.
 These aren't "deal breakers", but they do require you to downgrade the kernel back to the last version while it gets fixed and hopefully reported.

+I'd recommend BTRFS and rollback in case you do have a regression.
+Kfocus provides this out of the box with their Recovery tools.

 ## Price Premium

 Most of these laptops I mentioned above come at a price premium and good hardware, but overpriced when looking at from a spec sheet.
-Almost every Linux laptop manufacture sources their hardware from Clevo Computers.
+Almost every Linux laptop manufacture sources their hardware from Clevo and a few other manufacturers.
 However, each vendor above makes different build options and changes to their specifications.
+Both Tuxedo and Kfocus use another chassis and different hardware than System76.

 The price premium comes into play when you look at the software that comes loaded on them.